pablo-meier/Pablog/_src/posts/2009-12-14-prologgin.md

 but rather "what is my goal?" (logical programs, of which Prolog is the most popular language).

--
+---

 I'll throw a little syntax in before we dive into the example.
-In Prolog, square brackets define a list, so \[\] is an empty list, `[paul, robert, annalisa]` is a list with my siblings and I, and `[[galosh, wader],[souvlaki, moussaka, gyro],gawker]` is a list of two lists and "gawker."
+In Prolog, square brackets define a list, so` [] `is an empty list,` [paul, robert, annalisa] `is a list with my siblings and I, and` [[galosh, wader], [souvlaki, moussaka, gyro], gawker] `is a list of two lists and "gawker."

-In my poker program, each card is a list of the cards value and its suit (e.g.
+In my poker program, each card is a list of the card's value and its suit (e.g.
 `[ace,spades]` or `[8,diamonds]`).
 A list of five cards is a hand, and a list of two hands is a game between two players.